aargirakis/BZRPlayer/README.md

 # BZR Player 2

-BZR Player 2 is an audio player for Windows with the primary goal being able to play a lot of different file formats.
+BZR Player 2 is an audio player for Windows with the primary goal being able to play a lot of different file formats.\
 It is developed in C++ and QT.
 The sound engine is based on FMOD.
-The first version was released 12-Apr-2008.
+The first version was released 12-Apr-2008.\

-The last 1.x version was released 2019-Apr-08.
+The last 1.x version was released 2019-Apr-08.\

-This is the beginning of the new 2.x version which is coded pretty much from scratch.
+This is the beginning of the new 2.x version which is coded pretty much from scratch.\
 Please add features and bugs here on GitHub.

 ## How To Build

 ### Windows (#TODO msys2 gdb?):

 **MSYS2** with following packages (install as shown) is required:\
-`pacman -Syu mingw-w64-i686-toolchain mingw-w64-i686-cmake mingw-w64-i686-qt5-base mingw-w64-i686-qt5-svg openssl-devel make`
+`pacman -S mingw-w64-i686-toolchain mingw-w64-i686-cmake mingw-w64-i686-qt5-base mingw-w64-i686-qt5-svg openssl-devel make`

  - Open the MSYS2 **mingw32** command prompt
  - Go to your project dir (take in mind Unix-style paths are required)